Helsinki-NLP/OPUS-CAT/editrules.md

   <img src="./images/editrules10.png?raw=true" alt="drawing" width="100%"/>

 As you can see from the image above, the **Create post-edit rule** window is also divided into two sections, the upper **Define post-edit rule** section and the lower tester section.
-Post-edit rules are very similar to the pre-edit rules described in the Quickstart section, the only difference is that a post-edit rule contains three fields instead of the two for the pre-edit rule:
+Post-edit rules are very similar to the pre-edit rules described in the Quickstart section, the only difference is that a post-edit rule contains four fields instead of the three for the pre-edit rule:

   1. **Use source pattern**: This is a pattern that is searched for in the original source text of the machine translation (i.e. the source text as it is before the application of pre-edit rules, if any).
 This field is optional, and it has two use cases:
      - The source pattern acts a trigger for the application of the rule (the rule is applied only if the pattern is found in the original source text).
      - The source pattern is used to copy text from the original source text directly into the MT output.
+  2. **Rule description**: Freeform description of the rule, preferably as informative as possible.
-  2. **Post-edit pattern**: This is the pattern that the rule will search for in the source text.
+  3. **Post-edit pattern**: This is the pattern that the rule will search for in the source text.
-  3. **Post-edit replacement**: This is the text that will replace the part of the MT output that has been matched by the **Post-edit pattern**.
+  4. **Post-edit replacement**: This is the text that will replace the part of the MT output that has been matched by the **Post-edit pattern**.

-Here's a simple example rule, where all three fields are used:
+Here's a simple example rule, where all four fields are used:

   <img src="./images/editrules14.png?raw=true" alt="drawing" width="100%"/>